Rajat117/aws-guide/DynamoDB/Overview.md

 - Can query table, a local secondary index, or a global secondary index

 ## Dynamo DB - Scan
-- Scan the entire table and then filter out data (inefficient)
+- Scan the entire table to filter out data (inefficient)
 - Returns up to 1 MB of data – use pagination to keep on reading
 - Consumes a lot of RCU
 - Limit impact using Limit or reduce the size of the result and pause